agda/agda/doc/user-manual/tools/command-line-options.rst

      Use ``{FILE}`` instead of the standard libraries file.

+.. option:: --local-interfaces

+     .. versionadded:: 2.6.1

+     Read and write interface files next to the Agda files they correspond to (i.e. do not attempt to regroup them in a ``_build/`` directory at the project's root).

+.. option:: --no-default-libraries

+     Don't use default library files.

 .. option:: --no-libraries

      Don't use any library files.

-.. option:: --no-default-libraries

-     Don't use default library files.

 .. _command-line-pragmas: